Demand Forecasting in Retail: Models & Why It Is Important

 When to use the barometric technique: This is a great option for retailers that lack sales data from years past.
 It is also helpful for businesses that see large seasonal fluctuations, as these would be accounted for as lagging indicators.

-In action: A local bakery, Pastries by Emma, has put up a stand at the farmers’ market near the owner’s store.
-Her leading indicator is that she saw a 30% increase in cupcake sales at her last trip to the market.
+In action: A local bakery, Pastries by Emma, has put up a stand at the farmers market near the owner’s store.
+Her leading indicator is that she saw a 30% increase in cupcake sales on her last trip to the market.
 Coincidentally, this caused Pastries by Emma to run out of lots of flavors, resulting in a 5% loss in sales to stockouts.
 Additionally, staff had to stay overtime, boosting operating costs by 10%.

 If Pastries by Emma were to only account for these factors, they would likely make upwards of 30% more cupcakes for the next market.
 Emma, however, checked the radar and saw that there was going to be rain the following week, so with this lagging indicator in mind, she predicted a slight decrease in demand.